-The Department of Music and Performing Arts provides a high-quality music education to UNK students.
+The Department of Music, Theatre, and Dance provides a high-quality music education to UNK students.
 Our highest priority is to educate students to be lifelong, independent learners and practitioners of music.
 The faculty continuously creates a constructive, stimulating, challenging and rewarding student-centered learning environment.
 The faculty and students serve the community, state and region as an intellectual, artistic, and cultural resource, making the department an indispensable center of learning, leadership inquiry and cooperative achievement.

 The Master of Arts in Education - Music Specialization degree is a 36 credit hour degree designed for K-12 or community college teachers, those who want to continue graduate education toward a doctorate, and those seeking personal development or enhancement of professional needs.
 Music courses are available each fall and spring semester with multiple courses offered during the summer.
 Admission to the degree requires the completion of a bachelor’s degree with a major in music from a fully accredited institution, with a minimum GPA of 3.0, and the satisfactory completion of departmental entrance requirements.

 See the UNK Graduate Catalog for additional program information: http://aaunk.unk.edu/gradcatalogs/current/prog/progmus.asp

 The music education program leading to a Bachelor of Music - Music Education- K-12 prepares the future music teacher.
 From an initial core program, through the variety provided by specialization, students develop functional, realistic music teaching skills.
 Upon graduation, the State of Nebraska certifies students of the degree to teach music K-12.
 This certificate is valid, through reciprocity agreements, in many other states.
 The music education degree culminates in the student teaching experience where the student teaches music in the classrooms of the public schools under the guidance of a successful music educator.